 Maintenance of a Reliable Electric Grid Must Be a Key Consideration in Establishing New Federal Policy

-A reliable electric grid is essential for economic growth in our communities and quality of life for consumers.
-For these purposes, reliability includes both Operating Reliability and System Adequacy.
-Federal regulators should be required to conduct a “reliability impact assessment” prior to the adoption of any significant federal rule affecting the electricity sector, to ensure that new regulations are not inadvertently undermining reliable electricity service.
+A reliable electric grid is essential for economic growth in our communities.
+A "reliability impact assessment" should be conducted prior to the adoption of any significant federal rule affecting the electricity sector, to ensure that new regulations do not inadvertently undermine electric reliability.

 Principle: ENHANCE GRID RESILIENCE